Saturday, August 10, 2024

 The first two-thirds of the book’s main narrative offers an involving if repetitious backdrop on such details as the fates of the various riders and the difficulties the British force had trying to leave Boston unnoticed.
 Revere’s part in the preliminaries to the ride is pushed more than seems needful.
 It is only when the book gets to the twin battles at Lexington and Concord that Fischer’s narrative rises to another level.

 The Battle of Lexington was not a battle but a preamble.
 The British purpose was twofold, to secure the capture of rebel leaders John Hancock and Samuel Adams as well as guns and ammunition known to be hidden there.
 Thanks to Revere, the rebels were gone and only a few cannons were taken.
-But the presence of a few dozen militiamen who had gathered on the town green transformed the encounter into war.
+But the presence of several dozen militiamen who had gathered on the town green transformed the encounter into a war.

-The first existing depiction of the Battle of Lexington, published eight months later in December, 1775, shows a dispersed militia under British attack.
+The first existing depiction of the Battle of Lexington, published eight months later in December 1775, shows a dispersed militia under British attack.
 This aligned with the initial reports of the "battle," as do the casualty lists.
 It also served a political purpose by presenting the Americans as a people under attack.

 Image from https://www.americanrevolutioninstitute.org/lesson-plans/imagining-the-revolution/imagining-the-battle-of-lexington/